Sorry, we are currently preparing this lesson, please check back later.

 ... aite na node ...

 If the noun or な-adjective is already conjugated into a negative form or different tense (e.g: じゃない / でした) then there is no need for an extra な or です.
-When using the 〜ます or です forms, both sentences must be in polite form.
-Do not mix polite and casual speech as this can sound very unnatural.
+When using the 〜ます or です forms, both sentences are usually in the polite form but not always.

-Just like the から particle, this particle is often translated as "because", "so", "therefore" and so on in English but try not to strictly translate particles between Japanese and English since these may not completely share the same meaning as they do in English.
+Just like the から particle, ので is often translated as "because", "so", "therefore" and so on in English but try not to strictly translate particles between Japanese and English since these may not completely share the same meaning as they do in English.

-ので is for the most part the same as the から particle with the exception that ので needs to use な instead of だ and it sounds more formal.
-In fact, ので is the て form of the explanatory のだ and can be contracted to んで but this may sound too casual.
+ので is for the most part the same as the conjunctive から particle with the exception that ので needs to use な instead of だ, it sounds more formal and focus is placed on the conclusion rather than the reason.
+In fact, ので is the て form of the explanatory のだ and can be contracted to んで but this may sound too casual depending on the context.

 Due to its polite feel, ので will normally be used in formal situations like when speaking to a stranger or within a business setting.